cypress-io/cypress-documentation/source/api/events/page-urlchange-event.md

 ---
-title: page:urlChanged
+title: page:urlChange
 ---

-The `page:urlChanged` event fires whenever Cypress detects that your application's URL has changed.
+The `page:urlChange` event fires whenever Cypress detects that your application's URL has changed.

 # Environment